n7wilson/galaxy-tooldev-docs/docs/05_ToolDev.md

 Note: If you think that Galaxy is failing dynamically to reload your tool.
 Use the command
 ```
-restart_galaxy
+sudo supervisoctl restart galaxy:
 ```

 Base XML config file
 --------------------

-Rather then start from a blank page, you can use Planemo to populate a stub file you can start filling in.
+Rather than start from a blank page, you can use Planemo to populate a stub file you can start filling in.
 ```
-> planemo project_init mytool
+$ planemo project_init mytool
 Creating empty project, this function doesn't do much yet.
-> cd mytool
+$ cd mytool
-> planemo tool_init
+$ planemo tool_init
 Name: MyTool
 Id: mytool
 Tool written to mytool.xml